Edgio/terraform-provider-edgecast/README.md

 Make note of the version that is used from within the the `Makefile` or `install_win.bat`.
 You must use the same version within your Terraform configuration file.
-Also, use `"github.com/terraform-providers/ec"` as the source.
+Also, use `"github.com/terraform-providers/edgecast"` as the source.

 Example:
 ```
 terraform {
   required_providers {
-    ec = {
+    edgecast = {
       version = "0.4.4"
-      source  = "github.com/terraform-providers/ec"
+      source  = "github.com/terraform-providers/edgecast"
     }
   }
 }